-Before even applying to any jobs, it is important to have a list of references ready.
-Today, you will make a list of employment references, which you will readily be able to hand to a hiring manager when he or she asks for it.
+Before even applying to any jobs, it is important to have a list of employment references ready so you will be able to hand it to a hiring manager when they ask for it.

 Get References Ready Before You Need Them

 The advantage of asking now is that you do not have to scramble to get references when an employer asks for them.
 Asking someone to be a reference (especially asking for a written reference letter) at the last minute is not only stressful for you, but can put a lot of pressure on the person you are asking.
 Getting your list ready ahead of time will save everyone a lot of stress later on.